GrahamChalfant/Graham_Portfolio/README.md

 ### [MLR Variable Selection Visulization](https://github.com/GrahamChalfant/Advanced_Data_Analysis_Project)

-- Used MLR in order to determine the influence of each predictor variable on the outcome variable
+- Used MLR to determine the influence of each predictor variable on the outcome variable
 - Found r-squared of each independent variable using loops
-- Rearranged data using dplyr to order variables in order of r-squared
+- Rearranged data using the dplyr package to arrange variables in order of r-squared
 - Created MLR adding each independent variable, one at a time, based on r-squared in descending order using a loop
-- Visualized MLR's adjusted r-squared by each variable added in order to determine the optimal number of variables
+- Visualized MLR's adjusted r-squared by each variable added to determine the optimal number of variables

-**Adjusted r-squared per variable added to MLR.** The final model needed to consider two things: total adjusted r-squared and the principal of parsimony.
+**Adjusted r-squared per variable added to MLR.** The final model needed to consider two things: total adjusted r-squared and the principle of parsimony.
 From the below image, I felt that the optimal model contained all variables until "TotalHours."
 This model had an adjusted r-squared which was 1% less than the maximum but contained three fewer variables.

 ![](/images/multiple_lm_rsquared.png)